Machine Learning for Data Streams

 Related Open Source Software

-• RIVER, a new framework for stream mining in Python.
+• RIVER, a framework for stream mining in Python.

 • streamDM for Spark Streaming, a new framework for Spark.